Dr A Röschl's picture

 CONCEALED CONDUCTION AND VENTRICULOPHASIC SINUS ARRHYTHMIA

 Sometimes in a simple 1-lead ECG strip, various interesting ECG phenomena can be recognized, such as here.
+One could briefly look over the ECG, make the diagnosis of ventricular bigemininy and then be satisfied.

 On closer inspection, however, 3 questions arise: